 General Considerations

-Conformance criteria:

-Each section is a category of criteria that follows a common format.
+Each section (3.2.x) is a category of criteria that follows a common format.
 First, there is a brief non-normative description of the category.
-Then there is a table of conformance criteria.
+Then there is a subsection containing a normative table of conformance criteria.
+Some criteria are applicable to all consumer health apps and other criteria are to be applied conditionally based on the functionality and scope of an app.
+For example, some apps do not transmit personal data to a source outside of the smartphone, while some integrate with external data sources; some apps integrate with medical and wellness devices, while others do not.
 Criteria are separated from “force”.
 That is, each criterion stated in a neutral way, and the optionality of addressing the criteria while claiming conformance to the standard, is in a separate column.
 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in Internet Engineering Task Force (IETF) RFC 2119.
 Force follows this convention:

 SHALL The definition is an absolute requirement of the specification.